 As a result of this industry growth, data analytics has become a popular field for those seeking career change.
-But the uninitiated may have many questions about the field, such as: what exactly is data analytics, anyway?
-And: how do I become a data analyst?
-We’ll answer these questions and more in this data analytics for beginners guide.
+But the uninitiated may have many questions about the field, such as: what exactly is data analytics, anyway, and how do I become one?
+We’ll answer these questions and more in this data analytics for beginners guide, but you can also get straight in with this free data short course for beginners.

 In this guide, we’ll address the following topics and questions.
 If you’d like to skip ahead to a specific section, just use the clickable menu: